countable-web/ops-manual/peopleops/MEETINGS.rst

 -  The purpose and agenda of the meeting must be clear and made available to the attendees (ie, listed in the meeting event details on the calendar) because that allows people who don't need to be there, to skip.
+-  You should only attend a meeting if you have a contribution to make (based on reading the agenda).
+If you just need to get information from the minutes. *Ask the attendees for minutes* if you can't find them.
 -  Recurring meetings should review the previous meeting's follow-ups/action items.
 Open up the last week's minutes (or Trello board) and review them.